My Sunny Maad

-My Sunny Maad (Czech: Moje slunce Mad), (Ma famille afghane) is a 2021 Czech-Slovak-French co-production animated film directed by Michaela Pavlátová.
+My Sunny Maad (Czech: Moje slunce Mad), (Ma famille afghane) is a 2021 animated drama film directed by Michaela Pavlátová.

 Plot

 Herra, a young Czech woman, falls in love with Nazir, an Afghan man whom she eventually married, in a post-Taliban Afghanistan.

 Accolades

 The feature was nominated for the Golden Globe Award for Best Animated Feature Film.

 It also won the Cesar Award for Best Animated Film.